Paribesh101/Project-1/README.md

-# Bank of CLI
+Bank of CLI

-This is a banking application that runs in the terminal.
-A user can register an account, log in with a PIN, check their balance, deposit money, withdraw money, transfer money to another account, and look at their transaction history.
-It's written in Java and uses PostgreSQL for the database, with JDBC to connect to it.
-Maven handles the build and JUnit 5 is used for the tests.
-The database runs in Docker so it can be set up with a single command.

-The application is split into three layers, and each layer only calls the one below it.

-BankMenu is the API layer.
-It's the part the user actually sees.
-It prints the menu, reads whatever they type in, converts it to the right type, and prints the result back out.
-It doesn't contain any SQL and it doesn't decide whether an operation is allowed.
+A terminal banking application.
+Register, log in with a PIN, check your balance, deposit, withdraw, transfer money, and view transaction history.

+Java, PostgreSQL, JDBC, Maven, JUnit 5.
+Database runs in Docker.

+Layers

+BankMenu prints the menu and reads input.
+No SQL.

-AccountService is the business layer and it's where all the banking rules are.
-Before anything happens it checks that the amount is positive, that the account actually exists, and that there's enough money in it.
-If any of those checks fail it prints a message and stops right there.
-Only when everything passes does it call the repository.
-It also calls both repositories when an operation works, because something like a deposit means changing the balance and also saving a record of what happened.
+AccountService holds the rules — checks the amount is positive, the account exists, and there's enough money before anything happens.
+Calls both repositories, since a deposit updates a balance and saves a record.

-AccountRepository and TransactionRepository are the repository layer and they're the only classes that run SQL.
-They open a connection, run the query, and turn the rows that come back into Java objects.
-They don't make any decisions, they just do what they're told.
+AccountRepository and TransactionRepository run the SQL and turn rows into objects.

-Account and Transaction are model classes that hold data.
-They aren't really a layer, they're just what the data looks like while it's being passed between the layers.
+Account and Transaction hold data as it moves between layers.

+Each layer only calls the one below it.

-## Database
+Database

-There are two tables.
-The accounts table has account_id, pin, and balance.
-The transactions table has transaction_id, account_id, related_account_id, transaction_type, amount, and timestamp.
-One account can have many transactions, so account_id in the transactions table is a foreign key pointing back to accounts.
+accounts — account_id, pin, balance
+transactions — transaction_id, account_id, related_account_id, transaction_type, amount, timestamp

-The pin column is VARCHAR(255) because it doesn't hold the actual PIN, it holds a BCrypt hash, and those come out to 60 characters.
-The related_account_id column is only used for transfers, since a deposit or withdrawal only involves one account, so it's null most of the time.
+One account has many transactions.
+The pin column is VARCHAR(255) because it holds a BCrypt hash, not the PIN. related_account_id is only used for transfers.
+Money uses DECIMAL and BigDecimal, since doubles round incorrectly.

-All the money columns use DECIMAL in the database and BigDecimal in Java.
-Doubles round incorrectly and that isn't acceptable when you're dealing with money.

-## How to run it
+Running it

-You need Java 17 or higher, Maven, and Docker Desktop installed.
-Make sure Docker Desktop is actually running before you start.
+Needs Java 17+, Maven, and Docker Desktop running.

-Clone the repo and cd into it, then start the database:
+bash
 docker compose up -d

-That spins up a PostgreSQL container and runs init.sql automatically, which creates both tables.
-You don't have to set up a database yourself or change any connection settings.

-Give it a few seconds, then check the tables are there:

-docker compose exec db psql -U bankuser -d bankofcli -c "\dt"

-Then build and run the application:

 mvn clean compile
 mvn exec:java -Dexec.mainClass="com.bankofcli.Main"

-The database starts empty, so register an account first.
-It'll give you an account ID, and you use that with your PIN to log in.

-When you're done, stop the container with `docker compose down`.
-If you want to wipe the data and start fresh, use `docker compose down -v`.

-One thing to watch out for: if you already have PostgreSQL running locally on port 5432, the container won't be able to start.
-Stop your local instance first.

-To run the tests, use `mvn test`.
-There are 27 of them, two for every method in the service and repository layers.
-One test checks that the method works when it should and the other checks that it fails properly when it should.
+Accounts 1, 2, and 3 are seeded with PIN 9999.

+Stop with docker compose down -v.
+If PostgreSQL is already on port 5432 locally, stop it first.

+Tests: mvn test — 27 of them, one positive and one negative per method.

+Logging

+Logs go to bank.log, generated at runtime and not committed.
+Log in with account 1 / PIN 9999, then again with a wrong PIN, then cat bank.log for an INFO and a SEVERE entry.
+Database errors go to the log instead of the screen.

-## Transfers
+Transfers

-Transfers were the most complicated part.
-A transfer changes two accounts, and if only one of them ends up changing then money either gets created or destroyed.
-So both updates have to happen together or neither of them can.

-That's why AccountRepository.transfer manages its own connection instead of using try-with-resources like the other methods do.
-It turns off auto-commit, runs both updates, and only commits if both of them worked.
-If anything goes wrong it rolls back and neither account changes.
+A transfer changes two accounts — if only one changes, money is created or destroyed.
+So AccountRepository.transfer turns off auto-commit, runs both updates, and commits only if both worked.
+Otherwise it rolls back.

-## A bug I found
+A bug I found

-I wrote a test that transferred money to an account that doesn't exist.
-I expected it to fail, but it came back true.
+I tested transferring to an account that doesn't exist, expecting it to fail.
+It returned true.

-The reason is that an UPDATE statement that doesn't match any rows isn't actually an error in SQL.
-It just succeeds without doing anything.
-So the money came out of the first account, the second update did nothing at all, no exception was ever thrown, and the whole thing committed.
-The money just disappeared.
+An UPDATE matching zero rows isn't an error in SQL — it succeeds without doing anything.
+The money left the first account, the second update did nothing, nothing threw, and it committed.
+The money was gone.

-I fixed it by checking the number that executeUpdate() returns, which is how many rows it changed, and rolling back if it comes back as zero.
+Fixed by checking the row count executeUpdate() returns and rolling back on zero.

-The interesting part is that I had run the application manually plenty of times and never hit this.
-AccountService checks that both accounts exist before it calls the repository, so going through the menu you never reach the repository's missing check.
-Only a unit test could find it, because the test calls the repository directly and skips the service.
+Manual testing never caught it, because AccountService validates both accounts before calling the repository.
+Only a unit test hitting the repository directly could reach it.

-## PINs
+PINs

-PINs get hashed with BCrypt before they go into the database, so the real PIN is never stored anywhere. gensalt() generates a new random salt every time, which means two people who pick the same PIN still end up with completely different hashes.
-When someone logs in, nothing gets decrypted.
-It takes the PIN they typed, hashes it using the salt that's stored inside the existing hash, and checks whether the two match.
+Hashed with BCrypt before storage, so the real PIN is never in the database. gensalt() makes a new salt each time, so identical PINs produce different hashes.
+Login re-hashes what you typed using the stored salt and compares — nothing is decrypted.

-## Logging

-Successful logins and failed login attempts get written to bank.log.
-Database errors go into the log file instead of being printed on screen, so the user gets a normal message instead of a stack trace.

-## Things I'd fix
+Things I'd fix

-The tests run against the real database, so every time I run them the balances change and new accounts get created.
-They still pass because I wrote them to check the difference rather than an exact number, but I'd use a separate test database if I did it again.

-The balance update and the transaction record go through two different connections, so if the program crashed in between them you'd have a balance that changed with no record of it.
+Tests run against the real database and mutate it each run The balance update and transaction record use separate connections, so a crash between them loses the record Transfers only appear in the sender's history

-Transfers only show up in the sender's transaction history. getTransactionsByAccountId only filters on account_id, and a transfer stores the other account in related_account_id, so the person receiving the money doesn't see it in their history.

-There's nothing handling two operations happening at the same time.
-The transaction gives atomicity but not isolation, so two transfers on the same account at once could interfere with each other.
+No concurrency handling — atomicity but not isolation